Suez Canal Authority

-Suez Canal Authority (SCA) is an Egyptian state-owned authority which owns, operates and maintains the Suez Canal.
-It was set up by the Egyptian government to replace the Suez Canal Company in the 1950s which resulted in the Suez Crisis.
-After the United Nations intervened, the three invading countries (France, Israel, and the United Kingdom) were forced to withdraw.
+Suez Canal Authority (SCA; Arabic: هيئة قناة السويس) is an Egyptian state-owned authority which owns, operates and maintains the Suez Canal.
+Founded in 1956, following the nationalization of the canal and the Suez Canal Company by the Egyptian government, the Authority is responsible for managing, exploiting, maintaining, and improving the Suez Canal.
+It is also exclusively responsible for issuing regulations related to navigation in the Suez Canal and other regulations necessary for the proper functioning of the facility.

+The Suez Canal Authority has a board of directors whose chairman and members are appointed, dismissed, and have their salaries and bonuses determined by a decree issued by the President of Egypt.
+The Authority levies fees for navigation and transit through the canal, as well as fees for pilotage, towing, mooring, and other related services, in accordance with applicable laws and regulations.

+The Authority has an independent budget, prepared according to the rules governing commercial enterprises.
+The fiscal year begins on July 1st and ends on June 30th of each year.

 Establishment and organization

 SCA is an independent authority having legal personality.
-SCA was established by the nationalization act signed on 26 July 1956 by the Egyptian president Gamal Abdel Nasser.
+It was established by the nationalization act signed on 26 July 1956 by the Egyptian president Gamal Abdel Nasser.
 The act at the same time nationalized the Suez Canal Company and transferred all its assets and employees to the SCA established by this act.

 The head office is located in Ismailia.
 In Port Said the administration building of the earlier Suez Canal Company is used.
 Its board of directors comprises 14 persons, including the chairman and managing director.

 Assets, duties and responsibilities

 SCA owns the Suez Canal and all areas, buildings and equipment pertaining thereto.
-SCA issues the Rules of Navigation, specifies the tolls for the use of the canal and collects them.
+It issues the Rules of Navigation, specifies the tolls for the use of the canal and collects them.
 The tolls are expressed in XDR and collected in USD, GBP, EUR and other currencies.
-In 2008, the total revenue in tolls was 5.381 billion USD for the passage of a total of 21,415 vessels - resulting in an average toll of 251,314.5 USD per vessel.
+In 2008, the toll revenue was 5.381 billion USD for the passage of 21,415 vessels, resulting in an average toll of 251, 314.5 USD per vessel.

 SCA is responsible for the operation and maintenance of the Suez Canal, for the safety of the traffic and for all other matters relating thereto.
 According to the nationalisation act, SCA is bound by the 1888 Convention of Constantinople, which grants the right of free access and use of the canal at equal conditions to all ships, commercial ships and ships of war, in times of peace or of war, even to ships of belligerent parties.